Return of SRE/SEE

 - understand the requirement to comply with the department’s infection control and physical distancing requirements while they are delivering services in a school

-- have the capacity to resume SRE/SEE classes which includes having a plan in place if SRE/SEE teachers are unavailable to attend a school due to cold/flu-like symptom.
+- have a plan in place if SRE/SEE teachers are unavailable to attend a school due to cold/flu-like symptom.
 Any SRE/SEE teacher that develops symptoms consistent with COVID-19, even if mild, must not attend school and should be tested for COVID-19.

-- provide a revised authorisation letter to the school for any new SRE/SEE teacher, including casual/relief teachers, ensuring they have a working with children check clearance and have completed initial training.
+- provide a revised authorisation letter (optional template available) to the school for any new SRE/SEE teacher, including casual/relief teachers, ensuring they have a working with children check clearance and have completed initial training.

 - have arrangements in place within their own organisation to determine if a person can continue to work if they are at risk of developing severe illness in accordance with Health advice.

 Responsibilities of schools

-Schools must ensure that an External visitors to school site form is completed by SRE/SEE teachers sign the school sign-in sheet (PDF 289KB) where they acknowledge that they will comply with the COVID-19 requirements for visitors, contractors and service providers (112KB) each time they visit.
+Schools must ensure that SRE/SEE teachers sign the school sign-in sheet (PDF 289KB) where they acknowledge that they will comply with the COVID-19 requirements for visitors, contractors and service providers (112KB) each time they visit.
 Schools will expect the provider to have a plan to advise in advance when a teacher will be absent and know who will replace the teacher to minimise disruption to the school.
 Schools also need to have a plan in place if SRE/SEE teachers are unavailable to attend a school due to cold/flu-like symptoms.

 Schools are not required to assess if a person meets the vulnerable category under NSW Health advice for SRE/SEE as this is the responsibility of the approved provider through their own processes.

 If any SRE/SEE classes are not able to resume, schools may consider the following options in consultation with approved providers of SRE/SEE: